 As far as the leg cuffs are concerned, I have no complaints.
 The shorts didn’t ride up, but neither did they gather all the flesh on my upper thighs into big blobs either.
 Talking of flattering looks, the material is non-shiny and less likely to emphasise anything about you that you’d rather it didn’t.

 The most endearing aspect of these shorts, though, was the fleece-like padding.
 This wasn’t at all bulky, and needs no special treatments or washing care.
 It was also black, as I prefer.

-These are the sort of shorts that I’d be most inclined to wear whilst commuting in the cold, although I can’t see why they wouldn’t be fine on longer summer rides.
+These are the sort of shorts that I’d be most inclined to wear while commuting in the cold, although I can’t see why they wouldn’t be fine on longer summer rides, too.

-I’ve never bought any Rapha cycle clothing for myself, but the passion that many cyclists I know entertain for it has always intrigued me.
-Thanks to this review, I have now experienced what is nothing more sensational that one of the company’s basic range products, but I have to say that I’m now rather passionate about Rapha too.
+I’ve never bought any Rapha cycle clothing for myself, but the love that many cyclists I know entertain for it has always intrigued me.
+Thanks to this review, I have now experienced nothing more sensational than one of the company’s basic-range products, but I have to say that I’m now rather passionate about Rapha, too.